uswds/uswds-site/README.md

 # U.S. Web Design System documentation

 This repo includes code and documentation for the U.S. Web Design System website.
-For information on USWDS (components) themselves, please visit our [uswds](https://github.com/uswds/uswds) Github repo.
+For information on USWDS (components) themselves, please visit our [uswds [github.com]](https://github.com/uswds/uswds) Github repo.

 Note that this README includes steps to pull the latest version of USWDS into your local instance of the documentation.